 The Catholic Cathedral of St. Mary the Crowned in the centre of Main Street, was built on the original site of the chief mosque but was demolished during the Great Siege.
 It was later rebuilt as a Cathedral.
 Some of the early structures can still be seen.

-Gibraltar’s museum situated on the original site of a Moorish bath house is a short walk from Main Street and relates Gibraltar’s diverse history from Neanderthal Man and our World Heritage Site to more modern history, a great way to get to know Gibraltar’s colourful past.
+Gibraltar’s International Museum situated on the original site of a Moorish bath house is a short walk from Main Street and relates Gibraltar’s diverse history from Neanderthal Man and our World Heritage Site to more modern history, a great way to get to know Gibraltar’s colourful past.

 Feeling peckish now?
 Head towards Chatham Counterguard, in which the old magazines have been converted into historically quirky string of restaurants, or perhaps visit one of Gibraltar’s stylish marinas, Queensway Quay or Ocean Village.
 Enjoy a meal at the water’s edge beside a number of luxury yachts - a stunning location, taking a break before the afternoon’s activities.

 It is a little known fact that the Bay of Gibraltar is home to several species of dolphin.
 Visitors are able to go out into the Bay in one of the many dolphin safari boats to watch pods of dolphin at play.
-The tour takes approximately 2 hours.
+The tour takes approximately an hour and a half.

 Alternatively, take dinner on the east side of the Rock at Catalan Bay, originally a fishing village whose original inhabitants came from Italy.
 Dine at al unassuming local fish restaurant and enjoy a vibrant atmosphere in this historic community.